Europorte is committed on a daily basis to developing a unique culture and an innovative offer based on four main values:

 Safety represents a top priority for Europorte, exercising rigour on a daily basis in its management of safety and in its implementation of railway operating regulations:

 - Transport of dangerous goods according to international regulations (RIP, ADR)

 - SPA risk prevention policy.

-Europorte further reinforced monitoring of skills and security clearances, including the introduction of an IT tool to manage clearances for all staff exercising safety functions in 2012.
+Since 2012, Europorte has further reinforced monitoring of skills and security clearances, including the introduction of an IT tool to manage clearances for all staff exercising safety functions.

 All safety incidents are recorded and analysed, so that recommendations can be made and action plans drawn up.

 Europorte has, as every year, organised the Safety week event during which the

 best video on an incident, its causes and how it could have been prevented,

 received an award among all the videos produced by each region.